YokoLu/JupyterDataScience_Climate/README.md

 The Instructor at the City College of San Francisco has provided student materials of the course for the Fall 2024. https://github.com/ccsf-math-108/materials-fa24/

-***For the Homework (HW) and Lab assignements, I do not have the full set of solutions for each of the assignment, since this was my first semester and I was not aware that I could not have access to the course after the Canvas (student platform) once the semester finishes.
+***For the Homework (HW) and Lab assignments, I do not have the full set of solutions for each of the assignment, since this was my first semester and I was not aware that I could not have access to the course after the Canvas (student platform) once the semester finishes.
 Therefore, I have included what I have on my laptop - I do not have all the files as I was cleaning my laptop which I had no space to hold more files.***